Seb8299/Discord_Select_Role_Bot/README.md

 1. Make sure you have *podman* or *docker* installed
 2. Clone or download and unzip the repository
 3. Create a file called `config.json` in the projects root folder and enter `{ "token": "<my-token>"}` (make sure to replace `<my-token>` with your discord bot token)
-4. Run `docker build -t lion-bot .`
+4. Run `podman build -t lion-bot .`
-5. Run `docker run -d --name lion-bot-container lion-bot`
+5. Run `podman run -d --name lion-bot-container lion-bot`

 ### Manual
 1. Make sure you have *python3* and *pip* installed